micnncim/kubectl-reap/README.md

 ## Background

-`kubectl apply --prune` allows us prune unused resources.
+`kubectl apply --prune` allows us to prune unused resources.
 However, it's not very flexible when we want to choose what kind resource to be deleted.
 `kubectl-prune` provides more flexible, easy way to prune resources.